Factorization at Subleading Power, Sudakov Resummation and Endpoint Divergences in Soft-Collinear Effective Theory

-In summary, we have derived the first renormalized factorization theorem for an observable in high-energy physics appearing at subleading power in the ratio of two hierarchical mass scales $m\ll M$, carefully regularizing endpoint-divergent convolution integrals by systematically rearranging the factorization formula.
-For the example of the $b$-quark induced $h\to\gamma\gamma$ decay of the Higgs boson, we have derived the RGEs for all quantities in the factorization theorem and resummed large logarithms in the decay amplitude beyond the leading logarithmic approximation.
-The techniques we have developed, and in particular our approach to regularize endpoint divergences, are more general and can be applied to other power-suppressed observables as well.
-Our results thus constitute an important step toward establishing a robust framework for studying factorization and scale separation at subleading order in scale ratios.
+Based on a renormalized SCET factorization theorem for an observable appearing at subleading power in the ratio of two hierarchical mass scales $m\ll M$, in which endpoint-divergent convolution integrals are regularized by plus-type subtractions and the use of exact $D$-dimensional refactorization conditions, we have performed the first resummation of Sudakov logarithms for a subleading-power quantity ($T_3$) in RG-improved perturbation theory.
+We have focussed on the example of the $b$-quark induced $h\to\gamma\gamma$ decay of the Higgs boson, and we have briefly discussed the ``non-abelian'' extension to the case of Higgs production in gluon-gluon fusion.
+Re-expanding our main result (\ref{T3resummed}) in a perturbative series, we have extracted the infinite towers of leading and next-to-leading logarithmic corrections to the $h\to\gamma\gamma$ and $gg\to h$ amplitudes, finding that results for the subleading terms obtained using other methods need to be corrected.
+The techniques we have developed -- the elimination of endpoint divergences using a rearrangement of the bare factorization formula based on refactorization conditions, and the resummation of large logarithms using dynamical scale setting -- are more general and can be applied to many other power-suppressed observables as well.
+Important examples include the non-abelian extension of our work to Higgs production in gluon fusion \cite{inprep}, as well as power corrections to transverse-momentum spectra in Drell-Yan and Higgs production, jet-veto cross sections, the pion form factor, exclusive nonleptonic two-body decays of $B$ mesons, and others.
+Our methods are likely also needed to understand subleading-power factorization for observables not susceptible to rapidity divergences.
+For example, recently refactorization conditions analogous to those derived in \cite{Liu:2019oav,Liu:2020wbn} were used to resum the leading double-logarithmic corrections present in the off-diagonal DGLAP splitting kernels for large $x$ \cite{Beneke:2020ibj}.
+Our results thus constitute an important step toward establishing a robust framework for studying SCET factorization and scale separation at subleading order in scale ratios.

-We are grateful to Marco Niggetiedt for providing us with a numerical expression for the three-loop $h\to\gamma\gamma$ decay amplitude.
 One of us (M.N.) thanks Gino Isidori, the particle theory group at Zurich University and the Pauli Center for hospitality during a sabbatical stay.
 This research has been supported by the Cluster of Excellence PRISMA$^+$\! funded by the German Research Foundation (DFG) within the German Excellence Strategy (Project ID 39083149).
 The research of Z.L.L.\ is supported by the U.S.\ Department of Energy under Contract No.~DE-AC52-06NA25396, the LANL/LDRD program and within the framework of the TMD Topical Collaboration.